A nipple can get a work of art deleted;

 Justice, the Law, and Gender-based Censorship in Art Online

-Join NCAC Executive Director Lee Rowland and NCAC Counsel Erika Sanders for a discussion on artistic nudity, online censorship, and how social media policies intersect with U.S. free expression law.
-They’ll examine how platforms regulate nude art, the legal gray areas of content moderation, and what artists can do when censorship occurs—even when it isn’t unlawful.
+NCAC Executive Director Lee Rowland and NCAC Counsel Erika Sanders joined us for a discussion on artistic nudity, online censorship, and how social media policies intersect with U.S. free expression law.

 IG Lives